johnayanyemi/portfolio/README.md

 # tech
 I built this using HTML and CSS, being the only two technologies I know for now.
 I'd hopefully be updating this site as I go deep into front-end Development.
 Contibutions are also welcomed!

+# 14-04-2021
+Coming back to this and I'm like, haha!
+Probably going to archieve this soon.